ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 One package that aims to capitalize on the :ref:`support for unstructured grids introduced in Iris 3.2 <iris:ugrid>` is :doc:`esmf_regrid:index`.
 It aims to provide lazy regridding for structured regular and irregular grids, as well as unstructured grids.
+It is recommended to use these schemes through the :obj:`esmvalcore.preprocessor.regrid_schemes.IrisESMFRegrid` scheme though, as that provides more efficient handling of masks.

 An example of its usage in a preprocessor is:

 .. code-block:: yaml